-Social media is a big part of our lives and has changed the way we communicate.
-Most of our days start with Social Media updates – from checking our messages to checking what the rest of the world is up to; not to mention, posting selected parts of our lives online.
+Social Media Will is a new phenomenon that has gained much traction in the past few years.
+But what exactly is social media will, and why do you need to embrace it?
+Social media is a big part of our lives and has changed communication.
+Most of our days start with Social Media updates – from checking our messages to checking out what the rest of the world is up to, not to mention posting selected parts of our lives online.
 It helps us instantly connect with our loved ones via instant messaging apps, sending in-the-moment photos and videos.

-But have you ever wondered what would happen to our Social Media accounts after we pass away?
+But have you ever wondered what would happen to our Social Media accounts after passing away?

-Even after our passing, our Social Media accounts and all other online accounts would still be present and everything stays on the Internet forever.
-It is important to decide what should happen with your social media accounts after your death.
-Do you want to delete all your social media accounts or perhaps create a memorial page instead?
+Even after our passing, our Social Media accounts and other online accounts would still be present, and everything stays on the Internet forever.
+Deciding what should happen with your social media accounts after your death is essential.
+Do you want to delete your social media accounts or create a memorial page instead?

 - What is a Social Media Will?

 - Why do you need a Social Media Will?

 - What You Should Include in Your Social Media Will?

 - What Happens if You Don’t Have a Social Media Will?

 - How Do You Create a Social Media Will?

 - How Often Should You Update Your Social Media Will?